Health Benefits of Touch Me Not Plant – A Chui Mui & Lajwanti Plant In Hindi

 How to Identify Touch Me Not Plant

-Overview: Mimosa pudica is a short-lives shrub that usually grows to 50-70 cm tall (about 1 m ) and when supported it possibly will rise more than 2m stretching straight.
-It is a sprawling thorny sub-shrub with branches having scattered stings about 2-2.5 mm long, or is occasionally whiskered or some time almost hairless.
+Overview: Mimosa pudica is a short-lived shrub that usually grows to 50-70 cm tall (about 1 m ) and when supported it possibly will rise more than 2m stretching straight.
+It is a sprawling thorny sub-shrub with branches having scattered stings about 2-2.5 mm long or is occasionally whiskered or sometimes almost hairless.

 Leaves: The leaves are alternative bipinnate they do not have prickled and are very reactive to touch.
 The axis of the compound leaf are 1.5 to 5.5 cm long, and the pinnae (primary partitions of the compound leaf) are sub digitate (almost finger-like ledges).
 There are 10-26 pairs of leaflets (the shortest sections through the leaf) per pinna, are 6-15 x 1.2-3 mm and linear-oblong.

 Flowers: The flowers are lilac-colored or pinkish ball-shaped heads and are held in oval-shaped tailed heads of 1-1.3 x 0.6-1 cm.
 A cluster of 1 to 5 flower heads is born in the leaflet axil.
 The calyx is minute, about 0.2 mm long.
 The corolla is 2-2.3 mm long and consists of four stamens.
 Blossoming occurs from August to October in Indian condition.